 TRX High Row

-The TRX High Row is the first of your upper body workout building blocks.
+The TRX High Row is the first of your upper body workout building blocks suitable for any fitness level.
 Stand facing your anchor point with arms extended and your palms facing down.
 Pull the handles toward your body, extending your elbows high and wide, and squeeze your shoulder blades at the terminal point of your range.
 Slowly extend your arms back to straight, and repeat.

 A lot of folks struggle with form on TRX High Row, dropping their elbows too low, (which transfers the effort into the lats) or curling their wrists.
 Remember, your wrists should remain straight, your elbows should be high, and your forearms should squeeze toward your biceps.
 The motion will look like you’re trying to elbow someone in the ear.
 Mastering this move will put you in impressive company: Olympic swimmer Natalie Coughlin is also a big fan of this exercise.